 The campus cafeteria serves warm lunch Monday to Friday.
 There is also a possibility to have breakfast and dinner.
 The closest grocery store is in Rajamäki (a small village about 5 km from the campus).

 Free time activities

 There are various free time activities available on campus, e.g.

-– the fitness gym and swimming hall is open daily (at a low price)
+– the fitness gym and swimming hall (at a low price)

 – the campus sports hall is available once a week for students’ sports activities

 – the campus is located near a lake and surrounded by great running, walking and skiing trails

 – there are several bicycles to borrow.

 In addition to Nurmijärvi campus and its surroundings, students are offered the possibility to conduct parts of the studies in various authentic outdoor classrooms in different locations in Finland and in Northern Scandinavia.
 The studies are carried out in lakes, sea, forests, and among the fells and wilderness in Lapland.
 The Nordic nature will offer a unique and authentic learning environment.
 Studying is an adventure in itself!